Morchella: Gastronomical value and culinary uses

-Known as “prized delicacies…they are so esteemed in Europe that people used to set fire to their own forests in hopes of eliciting a bountiful morel crop the next spring!”
+They have been called "prized delicacies...they are so esteemed in Europe that people used to set fire to their own forests in hopes of eliciting a bountiful morel crop the next spring!"

 Morels are a feature of many cuisines, including Provençal.
-Their unique flavor is prized by chefs worldwide, with recipes and preparation methods designed to highlight and preserve it.
+Their flavor is prized by chefs worldwide, with recipes and preparation methods designed to highlight and preserve it.
 As with most edible fungi, they are best when collected or bought fresh.
-One of the simplest ways to enjoy morels is by gently sauteeing them in butter, cracking pepper on top and sprinkling with salt.
-They are good additions to meat and poultry dishes and soups, and can be used as pasta fillings.
-However, as morels are known to contain thermolabile toxins, they must always be cooked before eating.
+They are sometimes added to meat and poultry dishes and soups, and can be used as pasta fillings.
+As morels are known to contain thermolabile toxins, they must always be cooked before eating.

 Morels can be preserved in several ways: They can be 'flash frozen' by simply running under cold water or putting them in a bucket to soak for a few minutes, then spread on a baking tray and placed into a freezer.
-After freezing, they keep very well with the frozen glaze for a long time in airtight plastic containers.
+After freezing, they keep very well with the frozen glaze for a long time in airtight containers.
 However, when thawed they can sometimes turn slightly mushy, so they are best frozen after steaming or frying.
 Due to their natural porosity, morels may contain trace amounts of soil which cannot be easily washed out.
 Any visible soil should be removed with a brush, after cutting the body in half lengthwise, if needed.
 Mushroom hunters sometimes recommend soaking morels in a bowl of salt water briefly prior to cooking, although many chefs would disagree.

 Drying is a popular and effective method for long-term storage, and morels are widely available commercially in this form.
 Any insect larvae which might be present in the fruit bodies usually drop out during the drying process.
 Dried morels can then be reconstituted by soaking for 10–20 minutes in warm water or milk, and the soaking liquid can be used as stock.

-The supreme flavor of morels is not just appreciated by humans; in Yellowstone National Park, black morels are also known to be consumed by grizzly bears (Ursus arctos horribilis).
+The flavor of morels is not just appreciated by humans; in Yellowstone National Park, black morels are also known to be consumed by grizzly bears (Ursus arctos horribilis).